 - Improving your coping skills and sense of adjustment.

-- Talking openly and honestly about your feelings.
+- Talk openly and honestly about your feelings in a non-judgemental environment.

-- Reducing distress, fatigue, or a sense of isolation.
+- Reduce stress, fatigue, or a sense of isolation.

-- Getting practical advice or information about additional support options.
+- Receive practical advice or information about additional support options.